Showing posts with label Jewish. Show all posts

 “So, you are getting engaged?” he asked in a heavy, Polish accent.
 Ziggy was in his early seventies, and in ill health.
 I’d known him for many years up to that point, and he was a gentle, affectionate man who enjoyed family.
-My parents and my siblings all loved Ziggy and we were are close to Mark’s family, sharing our Catholic and Jewish heritages from one holiday season to the next.
+My parents and my siblings all loved Ziggy and we were close to my brother-in-law’s family, sharing our Catholic and Jewish heritages from one holiday season to the next.

 “Yes, I’m excited.
 I’m shopping for a ring.”
 I said.